moonsharp-devs/moonsharp_org/about.md

 ### Features
 * Easy to use
-* Written completely in C# + ANTLR, for the biggest portability in CLR implementations (.NET, Mono, Xamarin, Unity)
+* Written completely in C# + ANTLR, for the biggest portability in CLR implementations (.NET, Mono, Unity)
 * Covers all Lua 5.2 constructs except goto/labels (for now)
 * Works on .NET 3.5 and Mono 2.6 and later.
 In roadmap is a .NET 4.x portable class library version for Windows Phone and Silverlight platforms.